 30 July, 2019

-One of my consultants was carrying out a ‘discovery’ session with a sales team recently, to discuss what areas they find most challenging when it comes to selling their products.
+One of my consultants was carrying out a ‘discovery’ session with a sales team recently as part of a sales skills training programme, to discuss what areas they find most challenging when it comes to selling their products.

 One gentleman stood up at the start of the session and said, ‘I’ve been selling for over 30 years…what can you teach me?!’

 My consultant simply asked him if he had changed his way of selling over the years.
 He answered.
 ‘Obviously, yes!’

 So, my consultant said he was exactly the kind of person who should be coached in sales because he’s open to new ideas and has the experience to see how any new ideologies can be applied in the real world.
 Rather than see the thirty years’ experience as a hinderance, my consultant saw this as a real added bonus and encouraged this wise salesperson to embrace the new ideas in sales, just as he had over the last thirty years.